futtara/msulocalgov/_posts/city/2013-06-16-city-data-comparison.md

 ##City Comparison Charts

 This interactive chart allows you to compare city data by year, class, and three additional data options.
-This allows you to see relationships that might exist, for example between funding levels and population.
-Deviations from those relationships are also noticeable.

 <hr>
 <h4 class="howto-header">How to Use this Chart</h4>